-Now that we've explored how to plot manually inserted data, how to plot simple dataset features, as well as manipulated a dataset to conform to a different type of visualization - let's take a look at how we can customize our line plots to provide more easy-to-digest information.
+Now that we've explored how to plot manually inserted data, how to plot simple dataset features, as well as manipulate a dataset to conform to a different type of visualization - let's take a look at how we can customize our line plots to provide more easy-to-digest information.

 Plotting Line Plot with Hues

 Hues can be used to segregate a dataset into multiple individual line plots, based on a feature you'd like them to be grouped (hued) by.
 For example, we can visualize the central tendency of the